paepke/pyramid_epfl/docs/advanced/styleguide.rst

 component in the inheritance chain any such implementation **should** call its respective super method at the appropriate time.
-Any such method **may** raise a :class:`~solute.epfl.core.epflcomponentbase.MissingEventHandlerException` in order to reject handling the event and returning to the EPFL event bubbling.
+Any such method **may** raise a :class:`~solute.epfl.core.epflcomponentbase.MissingEventHandlerException` in order to reject handling the event and return to the EPFL event bubbling.

 All components **should not** provide post event handling methods.
 These methods **must** be prefixed with "on\_".
 Any such method **should** contain a doc string in the style of the __init__ method.
 If provided by a component in the